Fall/Winter Naturalist Programs

 Learn the ancient art of candle making by creating a sand candle and dip candle.
 Due to the length of time it takes to heat the wax, please sign up at least two hours in advance.

-The dream catchers are an Anishinaabe device used to capture bad dreams, while letting the good dreams through the hole in the center.
+The dream catchers are an Anishinaabe tradition used to capture bad dreams, while letting the good dreams through the hole in the center.
 The bad dreams that are caught in the webbing melt away with the morning dew.
 Come to this craft and construct your own dream catcher which will influence your dreams for years.
 Kids under age 15, please bring an adult helper.

 Create a great refrigerator magnet out of natural materials from the area.
-Some of the things that have been made in the past were birch bark signs, animals made of pine cones, and small rocks which have been put together is various forms.
+Some of the things that have been made in the past were birch bark signs, animals made of pinecones, and small rocks which have been put together is various forms.

 Have you ever wondered how soap is made?
 We will be melting the soap base, adding color and scent, and pouring it into a mold to get your very own bar of homemade soap.
-We have a wide variety of bases, colors, scents, and molds to choose from in this exciting activity.
+We have a wide variety of bases, colors, scents, additives, and molds to choose from in this exciting activity.

 Woodsy Picture Frames